 - Enable 2FA: Get guidance on enabling 2FA on your accounts at 2fa.directory.
-Avoid SMS (text message) authentication whenever possible, and opt for app-based options Google Authenticator or FreeOTP, which can deliver your one-time login codes more safely.
+While 2FA over SMS text messages is better than nothing, whenever possible opt for app-based options Google Authenticator or FreeOTP, which can deliver your one-time login codes more safely.
 With a track record as the most secure 2FA option, hardware-based solutions like a YubiKey can be used on a growing number of popular services.

 - Don't get phished: Follow the recommendations in our phishing prevention guide, and spread anti-phishing tips across your organization.
 Share the information your teammates need to avoid being the “weakest link”.

 Your devices are your gateway to the tools you need to get your work done.
 Software updates keep your operating system and the software you download running smoothly, and they often contain patches to vulnerabilities bad actors may try to exploit with malware.

 Another simple way to harden your devices is to make sure you've enabled full disk encryption.
 Full disk encryption is a utility that scrambles all the data stored on your device as soon as you power it down.
 This means your data is rendered unreadable to anyone without your encryption key (typically unlocked with a password or passcode).
 If you store sensitive data on your device, especially if you bring your devices with you into the field, full disk encryption is essential.

 - Keep your desktop operating system and apps up to date: While you're at it, enable automatic updates whenever possible.